1988 Maldives coup attempt

-The 1988 Maldives coup d'état attempt was by a group of Maldivians led by businessman Abdullah Luthufi and assisted by armed mercenaries of a Tamil secessionist organisation from Sri Lanka, the People's Liberation Organisation of Tamil Eelam (PLOTE), to overthrow the government in the island republic of Maldives.
+The 1988 Maldives coup d'état attempt was by a group of Sri Lankans and Maldivians led by businessman Abdullah Luthufee and assisted by armed mercenaries of a Tamil secessionist organization from Sri Lanka, the People's Liberation Organization of Tamil Eelam (PLOTE), to overthrow the government in the Republic of Maldives.
+The attempt was thwarted with Indian assistance in Operation Cactus.

+Coup attempt

 Whereas the 1980 and 1983 coup d'état attempts against Maumoon Abdul Gayoom's presidency were not considered serious, the third coup d'état attempt in November 1988 alarmed the international community.
 About 80 armed PLOTE mercenaries landed in the capital Malé before dawn aboard speedboats from a hijacked Sri Lankan freighter.
 Disguised as visitors, a similar number had already infiltrated Malé earlier.
 The mercenaries quickly gained control of the capital, including the major government buildings, airport, port, television and radio stations.
-The mercenaries then marched towards the Presidential Palace where President Gayoom was residing with his family.
-But before they reached the Presidential Palace, President Gayoom was escorted by Maldivian National Security Advisor to the Defense Minister's home.
-The Defense Minister then escorted the President to a safe house.
+The mercenaries then marched towards the Presidential Palace where Gayoom was residing with his family.
+But before they reached the Presidential Palace, Gayoom was escorted by Maldivian National Security Advisor to the Defence Minister's home.
+The Defence Minister then escorted the President to a safe house.
 Meanwhile, the mercenaries had seized the Presidential Palace and managed to take the Maldivian Education Minister as hostage.
-President Gayoom requested military intervention from Sri Lanka and Pakistan, but both denied any help, citing a lack of military capabilities.
-The president then requested Singapore's intervention, but Singapore declined, citing the same reasons.
-After that, he contacted the United States, but was told that it would take US forces 2–3 days to reach the Maldives from their nearest military base in Diego Garcia, 1000 km away.
+President Gayoom requested military intervention from Sri Lanka, Pakistan, and Singapore, but all three denied any help, citing a lack of military capabilities.
+After that, he contacted the United States, but was told that it would take US forces 2–3 days to reach the Maldives from their nearest military base in Diego Garcia, 1,000 km away.
 The president then contacted the United Kingdom, which advised them to seek assistance from India.
-Following this, President Gayoom contacted the Indian government for assistance.
+Following this, Gayoom contacted the Indian government for assistance.
 India swiftly accepted their request and an emergency meeting was arranged at the Secretariat Building in New Delhi.
 Within 16 hours of the SOS, India was ready to commence their operation.